arokem/BrainFMBench/CONTRIBUTING.md

-# Contributing a model to OpenMRIBench
+# Contributing a model to BrainFMBench

-OpenMRIBench evaluates **frozen features** from brain MRI models on neuroimaging datasets (NKI, HBN) across sex classification and age / BMI regression.
+BrainFMBench evaluates **frozen features** from brain MRI models on neuroimaging datasets (NKI, HBN) across sex classification and age / BMI regression.
 You submit your model; we run feature extraction on our cluster against preprocessed data (turboprep), then score the returned features.